elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_04.md

 ## Summary of training material file formats

-Now, we're going to consolidate our understanding of the diverse resources we've been discussing.
+We're going to consolidate our understanding of the diverse resources we've been discussing.
 These resources form the backbone of our life science training and are crucial for a holistic learning experience.

-Let's take a brief tour through these resources: **Presentations:** Our journey begins with presentations, the visual storytellers of complex concepts.
-They are the bar charts of our training, providing clear, structured information at a glance. **Website:** The globe of our resources, the website is your go-to destination for a wealth of knowledge, accessible anytime and anywhere, enriching your learning beyond the classroom. **Video:** Like the play button that brings static images to life, our videos offer dynamic and engaging narratives, making complex topics digestible and memorable. **Guidelines:** The checklists of our training, these guidelines are your roadmap to best practices and essential procedures, ensuring you're always on the right track. **Dataset:** Represented by database cylinders, our datasets are the real-world data playgrounds where you can apply and hone your analytical skills. **Tutorial:** The overlapping squares symbolize our tutorials, which provide step-by-step guidance, helping you navigate through practical applications with ease. **Software:** The gear of our toolkit, software training is where you'll gain hands-on experience with the tools that drive life science research forward.
+Let's take a brief tour through these resources:

+**Presentations:** Our journey begins with presentations, the visual storytellers of complex concepts.
+They provide clear, structured information at a glance.

+**Website:** A course website is your go-to destination of the knowledge, accessible anytime and anywhere, enriching your learning beyond the classroom.

+**Video:** Our videos offer dynamic and engaging narratives, making complex topics digestible and memorable.

+**Guidelines:** As checklists of our training, guidelines are your roadmap to best practices and essential procedures, ensuring you're always on the right track.

+**Dataset:** Our datasets are the real-world data playgrounds where you can apply and hone your analytical skills.

+**Tutorial:** Our tutorials provide step-by-step guidance, helping you navigate through practical applications with ease.

+**Software:** The gear of our toolkit, software training is where you'll gain hands-on experience with the tools that drive life science research forward.

 Each of these resources is interconnected, creating a comprehensive network that supports your journey in the life sciences.
 As we move forward, remember that each resource is a piece of a larger puzzle, and together, they form a complete picture of the knowledge and skills you need to succeed.

-Let's continue to build on this foundation and delve deeper into our next activity.
-Thank you for your engagement and enthusiasm!

 ![](../../assets/images/04-formats.png)<!-- style="width: 700px;" -->